Igea Marina The Off Season Beach Ghost Town On The Italian Riviera

 To make matters worse, I managed to pick up a cold.
 I was sure it was partly due to the lack of fruit and veggies.
 It may have also been the public transit in Bologna or the train travel.
 But my snuffling nose and sore ears were not helped by the hot and humid conditions.
 David was not happy when he also got the cold.
 The good side of being a little sick was that we took it a little easy at this stop!

 Finding The Ghost Town Of Igea Marina

 After we settled in on the first night, we ventured out at about 5pm for a stroll along the beach.
 It kinda felt like we were in a science fiction movie where all the people had been whisked away.
 There were a few people spread out along the beach.
 Most beach bars were shut up tight.
 And in some places the beach walkways were being removed.
 We found Igea Marina the off season beach ghost town!

 Our hotel stopped serving dinner after the second night.
 And I suspected that they, like most of the other hotels on the beach, would soon roll down their shutters for the season.
-Everywhere we went we saw signs announcing the season closing dates.
-The beach and the town certainly did not resemble the beach resort pics we had used to decide to stay in this town!
+Everywhere we went we saw signs that announced the season closing dates.
+The beach and the town certainly did not resemble the beach resort pics we used to decide to stay in this town!